Curing machines and freeze dryers are one of the best ways to dry and cure your harvest fast.

 How curing machines and freeze dryers increase profit

-The success of your harvest will be determined by profitability.
+The success of your harvest will be determined by profitability if you're a commercial grower.

-You need a top-shelf product to demand a premium price, and your drying and curing process will be a determining factor in this.
+You need a top-shelf product to demand a premium price, and your drying and curing process will be one of the biggest determining factors in this.

 When it comes to large home grows or commerial grows, it can be tough to find the time and space to dry and cure effectively.
 This is why freeze dryers and curing machines are so important for bigger grows.